 But he received little public support from Macron, a strong supporter of nuclear, or Prime Minister Edouard Philippe, a former employee of state-owned reactor builder Areva.

-Two weeks before the government was formed in mid-May, a source close to Macron told Reuters he was considering delaying the target for reducing France's reliance on nuclear, although an official spokesman had later denied it.
+Two weeks before the government was formed in mid-May, a source close to Macron told Reuters he was considering delaying the target for reducing France's reliance on nuclear.

-State-owned EDF, the world's biggest operator of nuclear plants, has long said it made no sense to shut down functioning reactors and instead wants to extend the lifespan of its nuclear fleet from 40 to at least 50 years.
+State-owned utility EDF, the world's biggest operator of nuclear plants, has long said it made no sense to shut down functioning reactors and instead wanted to extend the lifespan of its nuclear fleet from 40 to at least 50 years.

-EDF shares closed up 1.3 percent after Hulot's announcement, outperforming the French bourse's 0.5 percent decline.
+EDF shares were up 1.2 percent after Hulot's announcement, outperforming a flat French bourse.

-EDF stock had plunged as much as 7 percent on the day Hulot was appointed environment minister on the expectation he would push for less nuclear and more renewable energy.
+EDF stock had plunged as much as 7 percent on the day Hulot was appointed environment minister on the expectation that he would push for less nuclear and more renewables. nL8N1IJ43S 3/8

-Hulot, who made a failed bid to become the green candidate in the 2012 presidential election, had been courted by both Hollande and his conservative predecessor Nicolas Sarkozy to be environment minister.
+Hulot, who had made a failed bid to become the green candidate in the 2012 presidential election, had been courted by both Hollande and his conservative predecessor Nicolas Sarkozy to become environment minister.

-Greenpeace said Hulot had already shown weakness in fighting fossil fuels and was now jeopardising France's energy transition.
+Greenpeace said Hulot had already shown weakness in fighting fossil fuel and was now jeopardising France's energy transition.

-"He should be a bulwark against the oil and nuclear lobbies," the campaign group said in a statement.
-(Reporting by Geert De Clercq, Michel Rose and Bate Felix; Editing by Edmund Blair and Mark Potter)
+"He should be a bulwark against the oil and nuclear lobbies," the NGO said in a statement.
+(Reporting by Geert De Clercq and Michel Rose; Editing by Ingrid Melander and Edmund Blair)